-This section provides personal accounts of speech and language therapy for people on the autism spectrum.
+This section provides details of personal accounts of the use of facilitated communication for people on the autism spectrum.

 Personal accounts can be useful sources of information about the intervention but are not as scientifically valid or reliable as research trials.
 This may be especially true where the accounts are published by an organisation which might gain a financial advantage from the take-up of the intervention.